Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 B - leave the BG1 world and move on with the game (BG:EE: end of game, SoD/EET: SoD campaign starts) C - (EET only) skip SoD completely and start BGII directly.

-For BGT, some oversights with regard to references to Sarevok are removed.
+For BGT, this component adds more lines to Duke Belt's dialogue after defeating Sarevok, reflecting the PC to be the "Hero of Baldur's Gate".
+It also removes some oversights with regard to references to Sarevok after his death.

 2 More Flavor to Hero of Baldur's Gate (includes PC's Residence inside Palace)